Maria Chabot: Georgia O'Keeffe

-up through 1986 when O'Keeffe died.
+Chabot and O'Keeffe kept up an extensive correspondence.
 In her later years, Chabot assembled a manuscript containing her correspondence with O'Keeffe and photographs, but she did not complete the project in her lifetime.
 When she died, the materials were transferred to the Georgia O'Keeffe Museum Research Center.
 The book Maria Chabot—Georgia O'Keeffe: Correspondence 1941–1949 was published in 2004.

 Later years and death

 In 1961, Chabot married Dana K. Bailey, a radio astronomer at the Los Alamos National Laboratory.
 The marriage lasted only six months; Chabot said, "we were much better as friends than as husband and wife."
 In the 1960s, she sold the ranch that she had inherited from Wheelwright and moved to Albuquerque, where she cared for her elderly mother.

 Chabot was named a "Living Treasure" of Santa Fe in 1996.
 She died on July 9, 2001, at 87 years of age in an Albuquerque hospital.